HackYourFuture-CPH/databases/lesson1/README.md

 ## Pre-Class Preparation

-Before the class you should Docker and MySQL VScode plugin on your computer and use MySQL workbench via Docker.
+Before the class you should Docker and MySQL VScode plugin on your computer.

 ### Installing Docker and the MySQL VScode plugin: